-With a sudden rush of emotions at the arrival of your new born, you make unsaid promises to yourself to make the world a beautiful and safe place to live in.
+With a sudden rush of emotions at the arrival of your newborn, you make unsaid promises to yourself to make the world a beautiful and safe place to live in.
 As a new parent, you do not want to go a second without your baby every day and night.
 This is when the major decision must be taken of co-sleeping or not.

 Video: Co-sleeping – Benefits, Risks & Safety Guidelines

-What is Co-Sleeping and How Common is it?
+What Is Co-Sleeping and How Common Is It?

 Co-sleeping is more common than you think.
 It is one of the most debated practices prevailing across the globe for several years.
-While this is a common practise in India, experts have opposing views on its advisability is it is believed to raise the risk of SIDS (sudden infant death syndrome).
+While this is a common practice in India, experts have opposing views on its advisability is it is believed to raise the risk of SIDS (sudden infant death syndrome).
 Sleeping in the same room is seen as a viable alternative to sharing a bed.

 Japan and Hong Kong are reported to be among the top countries to practice co-sleeping with minimal SIDS, hence proving its advantage.